Red Terror: Background

-When the Revolution took power in November 1917, many top Bolsheviks hoped to avoid much of the violence which would come to define this period.
+When the October Revolution took power in November 1917, many top Bolsheviks hoped to avoid much of the violence which would come to define this period.
 Through one of its first decrees on 8 November 1917, the Second All-Russian Congress of Soviets of Workers' and Soldiers' Deputies abolished the death penalty.
 It had first been canceled by the February Revolution and then restored by the Kerensky's government.
 Not a single death sentence was issued in the first three months of Vladimir Lenin's government, which consisted of a coalition with the Left Socialist-Revolutionaries, who, albeit terrorists in the tsarist era, were staunch opponents of the death penalty.
 However, as pressure mounted from the White Armies and from international intervention, the Bolsheviks moved closer to Lenin's harsher perspective.

 The Bolsheviks had employed terror before the official declaration of September 5, 1918.
 This early phase of the terror was mainly carried out by sailors, soldiers, and Red Guards.
 Their methods included confiscations, fines, executions, and hostage-taking.
 On January 14, 1918, Bolshevik sailors from the Black Sea Fleet killed some 300 victims at Yevpatoriya by breaking their limbs and throwing them from the steamship Romania.

 Targets at the early period of violence were chiefly officers, cadets, and 'bourgeois'.
 In mid-January in Odessa sailors killed officers and junkers (officer cadets) by throwing them from the Russian cruiser Almaz.
 According to another account a colonel was roasted alive within the engine of a locomotive.

 Several unsanctioned incidents of mob violence were perpetrated by civilian supporters of the Bolsheviks.
 Shortly after the Bolshevik takeover of Rostov in November 1917, workers in Taganrog surrounded fifty officer cadets, who surrendered on the understanding that their lives were to be spared.
 They were taken to a metal factory and thrown one at a time into the blast furnace.

 Several prominent figures also fell victim to this phase of violence.
-On November 20th (December 3rd), 1917, General Nikolai Dukhonin surrendered himself to the Bolshevik Krylenko in Mogilev.
+On November 20 (December 3), 1917, General Nikolai Dukhonin surrendered himself to the Bolshevik Krylenko in Mogilev.
 Despite Krylenko's efforts to defend the general, Dukhonin was lynched by a mob of Bolshevik sailors from the Baltic Fleet.

 The decision to enact the Red Terror was also driven by the initial "massacre of their 'Red' prisoners by the office-cadres during the Moscow insurrection of October 1917", allied intervention in the Russian Civil War, and the large-scale massacres of Reds during the Finnish Civil War in which 10,000 to 20,000 revolutionaries had been killed by the Finnish Whites.